Vacation in UK

 Travel.
 That six lettered word that brings a twinkle in the eyes of many people we know.
 While, all this talk about travel sounds like mumbo-jumbo to a few mere mortals, to some of us, it is the light that ignites our soul, the passion that sets us free 🙂 The excitement of the unknown and then sharing the experiences with others comes naturally to some of us.
-Nazneen and Priya, two avid travelers happened to have a rendezvous at one of Bombay’s finest rooftop bars.
+During the vacation in UK, Nazneen, and Priya, two avid travelers happened to have a rendezvous at one of Bombay’s finest rooftop bars.
 Some excerpts of the conversation.

 Priya: Hey Naz, how have you been?